-Open Access (OA) refers to free online availability of research articles, coupled with the rights to use these articles fully in the digital environment.
-Open Access is broadly defined, and can be understood in relation to journal publishing at large or at the individual article level (SPARC).
-This guide is designed to help researchers understand the different aspects of OA as related to scholarly communications at large.
+Open Access (OA) refers to the free, online availability of research outputs, coupled with the rights to use these outputs fully in the digital environment.
+This guide is designed to help researchers understand the different aspects of OA as it relates to scholarly communications at large.
 Have additional questions?
 Librarians can help you navigate the world of academic publishing!
 Please don't hesitate to reach out to your subject librarian.

 Scholarly publishing is one aspect of scholarly communications.
 Scholarly communications refers to the ways that research and scholarly works are created, evaluated, and disseminated to the scholarly community, as well as how those works are preserved in the academic landscape.
 Scholarly communication includes both formal channels, such as peer-reviewed journal publications and informal channels, such as websites and blogs (ARL definition).

-Researchers have demonstrated a correlation between open access publishing and its potential for greater scholarly impact.
+Researchers are studying the relationship between open access publishing and its potential for greater scholarly impact.

 Publishing in a green, open access journal allows authors to self-archive either the pre-print or post-print version of their manuscript and make it publicly available.

-Disciplinary Repositories: Simmons College's list of repositories by discipline.
+Repositories by Discipline: Simmons College hosts this list of repositories by discipline.
 Includes sciences, social sciences, arts and humanities.

 Not sure if you have permission to upload your work?
 Check SHERPA/RoMEO for your journal's self-archiving and open access policies.